 2) The West wishes to give power and control over people, resources, and environment to the corporate world.
 This is also the part of ideology in democracy.

 3) This is the pressure to convert people into consumers.
-The measurement of a human beings is by consumption.
-We have the tradition of the Buddha Sassana.
-We have the tradition of the monks and nuns, who say ‘NO’ to consumerism.
+The measurement of a human being is by consumption.
+We have the tradition of the Buddha Sasana.
+We have the tradition of the monks and nuns, who say “NO” to consumerism.
 It is a powerful statement.
 We have to learn to live in a different way.
-As Tahn Ajahn Buddhadasa said: “We have to make the shift from selfishness from the selflessness We have to make our priority in life and commitment to show less for me and more for you.
-That is what Buddhadasa said to me once.
-‘Less for me the more to you.
+As Tan Ajahn Buddhadasa said: “We have to make the shift from selfishness to selflessness.
+We have to make our priority in life and commitment, to show less for me and more for you.”
+That is what Buddhadasa once said to me.
+“Less for me the more to you.”

-This is Ajahn Christopher’s questions to the Buddhadasa.
-I interviewed him during the late 1980’s.
-Ajahn Christopher asked Buddhadasa “What do you see the roles of the monks and nuns in the contemporary society?
+This is Ajahn Christopher’s question to the Buddhadasa (I interviewed him during the late 1980s).
+Ajahn Christopher asked Buddhadasa: “What do you see the roles of the monks and nuns in the contemporary society?”

 He replied: “Their role is to be an example of living a life beyond all problem so that others will look within and live in the same way.
 Selfishness in the world is to be destroyed.
 Otherwise, the world will be destroyed.”
 (Applause).
 The Master has spoken.

 Then, let’s go to education.
 I have some views on education.
 I had the privilege of leaving school at the age of 15 years.
 A few years ago, Oxford University kindly invited to me to give a talk on Mindfulness.
 In the middle of the talk, I asked: “Is Oxford University an ego-making factory?”

 I received an upset letter from one of the professors: “Mr. Titmuss.
 Who do you think you are?
 Don’t you realize Oxford University is one of the most prestigious universities in the world?”

 I wrote back: “You just proved my point.”